MStarmans91/WORC/README.md

 The code to download the WORC database and reproduce our experiments can be found at https://github.com/MStarmans91/WORCDatabase.

+If you run into any issues, feel free to [make an issue on this Github](https://github.com/MStarmans91/WORC/issues).
+We advise you to read the FAQ first though: https://worc.readthedocs.io/en/latest/static/faq.html.

 ## Installation

+> **_NOTE:_** Yes, we by default run a very old version of Python and some old package versions (e.g., sklearn 0.23) due to hardware constraints.
+We have however already prepared a release which runs under Python 3.11 and more recent packages, which you could alternatively use: https://github.com/MStarmans91/WORC/tree/newpython.
+While not all features are fully tested, the default experimental setups work.

-WORC supports Unix and Windows systems with Python 3.6+: the [unit tests](https://github.com/MStarmans91/WORC/actions?query=workflow%3A%22Unit+test%22) are performed on the latest Ubuntu and Windows versions with Python 3.7.
+WORC supports Unix and Windows systems with Python 3.6 and 3.7: the [unit tests](https://github.com/MStarmans91/WORC/actions?query=workflow%3A%22Unit+test%22) are performed on the latest Ubuntu and Windows versions with Python 3.7.
 For detailed installation instructions, please check  [the ReadTheDocs installation guidelines](https://worc.readthedocs.io/en/latest/static/quick_start.html#installation).